Call EastLake Tree Services anytime!

 Atlanta's Most Popular Flowering Tree

-The Crepe Myrtle (Lagerstroemia indica) is unquestionably the most widely planted flowering tree in metro Atlanta.
-From July through September, crepe myrtles explode in vibrant blooms of white, pink, red, lavender, and purple, providing color during the hottest months when few other trees are flowering.
-Their attractive exfoliating bark, compact size, and exceptional heat tolerance make them perfectly suited to Atlanta's climate and landscape needs.
+The Crepe Myrtle (Lagerstroemia indica) is hands-down the most widely planted flowering tree in metro Atlanta.
+From July through September, crepe myrtles erupt in blooms of white, pink, red, lavender, and purple, splashing color during the hottest months when few other trees bother flowering.
+That attractive exfoliating bark, compact size, and stubborn heat tolerance make them a natural fit for Atlanta's climate and landscape needs.

-Crepe myrtles are available in sizes ranging from dwarf varieties under 4 feet to large tree forms reaching 30 feet or more.
-For Atlanta landscapes, tree-form varieties like Natchez (white), Tuscarora (coral pink), Muskogee (lavender), and Dynamite (red) provide excellent summer color, attractive bark, and moderate shade.
-With proper care from an ISA-certified arborist, crepe myrtles can thrive for decades in Atlanta's urban and suburban landscapes.
+You can find crepe myrtles in sizes from dwarf varieties under 4 feet to large tree forms topping 30 feet.
+For Atlanta landscapes, tree-form picks like Natchez (white), Tuscarora (coral pink), Muskogee (lavender), and Dynamite (red) bring reliable summer color, handsome bark, and welcome shade all in one package.
+With attentive care from an ISA-certified arborist, a well-placed crepe myrtle can anchor a yard for decades across Atlanta's urban and suburban neighborhoods.

 Identifying a Crepe Myrtle

-Crepe myrtles are easily recognized by their smooth, exfoliating bark that peels away in patches to reveal shades of pink, gray, tan, and cinnamon underneath.
-This multi-colored bark display is attractive year-round.
-The leaves are small, opposite or sub-opposite, oval, 1 to 3 inches long, and emerge with a bronze or reddish tinge before turning dark green.
-Fall color ranges from yellow and orange to bright red, depending on the variety.
+You'll spot a crepe myrtle first by its bark.
+Smooth and exfoliating, it peels in patches to reveal shades of pink, gray, tan, and cinnamon underneath.
+Gorgeous year-round.
+The leaves are small, opposite or sub-opposite, oval, 1 to 3 inches long, pushing out with a bronze or reddish tinge before settling into dark green.
+Fall color swings from yellow and orange to bright red, depending on the variety.

-The flowers appear in large panicles at the ends of new growth from midsummer through fall.
-Each individual flower has crinkled, crepe-paper-like petals, which gives the tree its common name.
-The flower clusters can be 6 to 18 inches long, creating a dramatic display.
-After flowering, persistent brown seed capsules remain through winter.
+Flowers arrive in large panicles at the ends of new growth from midsummer through fall.
+Each blossom has crinkled, crepe-paper-like petals, which gives the tree its common name.
+Clusters stretch 6 to 18 inches long, putting on a show that stops you mid-walk.
+After flowering, persistent brown seed capsules cling to branches through winter.

 Growing Conditions in Atlanta

-Crepe myrtles thrive in Atlanta's hot summers and tolerate the region's clay soils better than most ornamental trees.
-They require full sun for best flowering; trees in partial shade bloom sparsely and are more susceptible to powdery mildew.
-They prefer well-drained soil but are adaptable to a wide range of soil types common across metro Atlanta.
+Crepe myrtles feed off Atlanta's hot summers and handle the region's clay soils better than most ornamental trees.
+They demand full sun for heavy flowering; trees in partial shade bloom sparsely and pick up powdery mildew more easily.
+They prefer well-drained soil but adapt to a wide range of soil types scattered across metro Atlanta.

 Common Problems and Diseases

-Crepe Myrtle Bark Scale (CMBS) is the most serious emerging pest threat to crepe myrtles in Atlanta.
-This invasive insect, first detected in the Southeast around 2014, has spread rapidly across Georgia.
-CMBS appears as white, felt-like patches on bark, particularly in branch crotches.
-Heavy infestations produce copious honeydew that leads to thick black sooty mold on bark, leaves, and anything beneath the tree.
-A comprehensive plant health care program including systemic insecticide treatments is the most effective control strategy.
+Crepe Myrtle Bark Scale (CMBS) is the most alarming pest threat to crepe myrtles in Atlanta right now.
+This invasive insect, first detected in the Southeast around 2014, has spread fast across Georgia.
+CMBS shows up as white, felt-like patches on bark, particularly in branch crotches.
+Heavy infestations pump out honeydew that feeds thick black sooty mold on bark, leaves, and anything beneath the tree.
+A targeted plant health care program including systemic insecticide treatments remains the most effective control strategy.

-Powdery Mildew is a fungal disease that creates a white, powdery coating on leaves, buds, and young shoots.
-It is most common during periods of high humidity with warm days and cool nights.
-Planting mildew-resistant varieties and ensuring good air circulation are the best prevention strategies.
+Powdery Mildew is a fungal disease that coats leaves, buds, and young shoots in a white, powdery film.
+It flares during stretches of high humidity with warm days and cool nights.
+Planting mildew-resistant varieties and keeping good air circulation are the best prevention strategies.

-Sooty Mold is a secondary problem caused by honeydew excretions from aphids, bark scale, or other sap-sucking insects.
-The black, sooty coating on leaves and bark is unsightly but does not directly harm the tree.
-Controlling the underlying insect problem eliminates sooty mold.
+Sooty Mold rides in on honeydew from aphids, bark scale, or other sap-sucking insects.
+The black, sooty coating on leaves and bark looks bad but won't directly harm the tree.
+Fix the bug problem and the mold disappears on its own.

-Improper Pruning ("Crepe Murder") is arguably the most common and entirely preventable problem affecting crepe myrtles in Atlanta.
-Each winter, countless crepe myrtles are topped by cutting all branches back to stubs.
-This severe heading produces a proliferation of weak, whip-like sprouts, ruins the tree's natural form, and creates permanent disfigurement.
-Proper crepe myrtle pruning involves selective removal of small branches and seed heads, not topping.
+Improper Pruning ("Crepe Murder") might be the single most preventable disaster hitting crepe myrtles in Atlanta.
+Every winter, countless crepe myrtles get topped by cutting all branches back to stubs.
+This severe heading triggers a flush of weak, whip-like sprouts, wrecks the tree's natural form, and leaves permanent scars.
+Proper crepe myrtle pruning means selective thinning of small branches and seed heads.
+Not topping.

 Care and Maintenance

-The most important maintenance practice for crepe myrtles is proper pruning.
-In late winter, remove suckers from the base, small twiggy growth on the interior, crossing branches, and old seed heads.
-Remove lower branches to expose the attractive bark on multi-stemmed specimens.
+Good pruning is everything with crepe myrtles.
+In late winter, clip out suckers from the base, thin twiggy interior growth, cut crossing branches, and snip off old seed heads.
+Open up lower limbs to show off the bark on multi-stemmed specimens.
 Never top a crepe myrtle.
-If a crepe myrtle is too large for its space, it should be replaced with a more appropriately sized variety.
+If yours has outgrown its space, the honest fix is replacing it with a more appropriately sized variety.

-Fertilize in early spring with a balanced, slow-release fertilizer.
-Apply 2 to 3 inches of mulch around the root zone.
-Monitor regularly for bark scale, especially from spring through fall.
-Treat bark scale infestations promptly before they become established and spread to neighboring trees.
+Feed in early spring with a balanced, slow-release fertilizer.
+Spread 2 to 3 inches of mulch around the root zone.
+Keep an eye out for bark scale from spring through fall.
+Catching an infestation early matters because this pest hitchhikes through whole neighborhoods once it gets a foothold.

 When to Call an Arborist

-Contact an ISA-certified arborist if you notice white waxy deposits on bark, excessive sooty mold, significant dieback, or if your crepe myrtle has been improperly topped and needs corrective pruning.
-EastLake Tree Services specializes in proper crepe myrtle care and can help restore trees that have been damaged by incorrect pruning.
+Give an ISA-certified arborist a call if you notice white waxy deposits on bark, heavy sooty mold, significant dieback, or if your crepe myrtle has been improperly topped and needs corrective pruning.
+Our team at EastLake Tree Services specializes in proper crepe myrtle care and can help restore trees that have been mangled by bad cuts.

 Atlanta-Specific Tips

-Choose mildew-resistant and bark scale-resistant varieties when planting new crepe myrtles in Atlanta.
-The newer hybrid varieties from the National Arboretum generally have the best disease resistance.
-Plant in the sunniest available location to maximize flowering and minimize disease.
-In Atlanta's clay soils, amend the planting area for improved drainage.
-If you see bark scale on your trees, contact an arborist promptly as this pest spreads quickly through neighborhoods.
+Go with mildew-resistant and bark scale-resistant varieties whenever you're adding a new crepe myrtle in Atlanta.
+The newer hybrids bred at the National Arboretum generally hold up best against disease.
+Pick the sunniest spot you can find to maximize blooms and discourage fungal trouble.
+In Atlanta's clay soils, loosen and amend the planting hole for better drainage.
+And if you notice bark scale on your trees, don't wait.
+Contact an arborist right away because this pest jumps from yard to yard fast.

 Need help with your Crepe Myrtle?
 Our ISA-certified arborists are ready to help Atlanta homeowners.